Staffwerke/vm-babysitter/README.md

 ### Persistent logs:

-Finally, to have persistent logs of what is happening with VM-Babysitter and scheduled backups, create a mountpoint like this:
+Finally, to have persistent logs of what is happening with VM-Babysitter and scheduled backups, create a mount point like this:

 ```
     -v /mnt/user/docker/apps/vm-babysitter/logs:/logs